The Garden Grazer

 Jump to Recipe

-This easy Almond Garlic Green Beans recipe with a tamari glaze is one of my favorite ways to enjoy green beans!
+This easy Almond Garlic Green Beans recipe is one of my favorite ways to enjoy green beans!
 It's incredibly flavorful, and a simple but elegant side dish that's ready in 15 minutes.
 (Vegan, gluten-free, oil-free.)

 Cooked green beans with almonds, garlic, and tamari on a white plate with serving fork